user354015/lyricScribe/CONFIGURING.md

 ## List of options
 This is a list of all available options.
 The configuration file is written in `TOML` format and must be located in `$XDG_CONFIG_HOME/lyrics/config.toml` (usually `~/.config/lyrics/config.toml`).
 Each of the following sub-sections should also be a section in the config.

 Each subsection below corresponds to a section in the config file.

+An example config file can be found [here](/config.toml)

 ---